rosalindfranklininstitute/rsecon25-intro-to-kubernetes/slides.md

 ---
 # Why Kubernetes?

-- Scalability and High Availability
+Kubernetes is a powerful container orchestration platform that automates deployment, scaling, and management of containerized applications.
+There are other benefits that Kubernetes generally offers.

-- Self-Healing and Reliability
+- High availability, self-healing, and rolling updates.
-- Declarative Configuration and Rolling Updates
+- Declarative configuration and resource management including networking, and security
-- Resource Management
-- Networking
-- Security
-- Extensibility and Ecosystem
-- Stateful Applications
-- Backup and Restore
+- Stateful applications with backups and restoration.

 ---

 # Kubernetes Architecture
 ## Overview
-Kubernetes is a powerful container orchestration platform that automates deployment, scaling, and management of containerized applications.
-Its architecture is divided into two main parts:
+ A kubernetes cluster is built up of nodes representing the machines and compute resources.
+The architecture is then divided into two main parts:

-- Control Plane
+- Control Plane nodes
-- Worker Nodes
+- Worker nodes

 ---

 # Kubernetes Architecture
-## Nodes

-### Control plane

 The **Control Plane** is the brain of the Kubernetes cluster.
 It manages the cluster's state and makes decisions about scheduling, scaling, and responding to events.
-The Control Plane has individual components running as pods on the node, each responsible for various tasks.
+The Control Plane has individual components running as pods on the node.

-### Worker Nodes

-Worker nodes are where your application containers actually run.

----
-# Kubernetes Architecture
 #### Control Node Key Components:
 - API Server - The front-end for the Kubernetes control plane.
-All interactions go through this RESTful API. `kube-apiserver-<node-name>`

-- Controller Manager - Runs controllers that handle routine tasks like node health checks, replication, and endpoint management. `kube-controller-manager-<node-name>`
+- Controller Manager - Runs controllers that handle routine tasks like node health checks, and endpoint management.

-- Scheduler - Assigns newly created pods to nodes based on resource availability and constraints. `kube-scheduler-<node-name>`
+- Scheduler - Assigns newly created pods to nodes based on resource availability and constraints.

-- etcd - A distributed key-value store that holds all cluster data (state, configuration, etc.). `etcd-<node-name>`
+- etcd - A distributed key-value store that holds all cluster data.

 ---
 # Kubernetes Architecture

+**Worker nodes** are where your application containers actually run.

 #### Worker Node Key Components:
 - Kubelet - An agent that runs on each node.
 It communicates with the API server and ensures containers are running as expected.